SushilRaja/ProjectOrganizertool/README.md

-# Article Knowledgebase Application
+# Project Organizer Tool

-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is a project organizer tool used in the "Node.js.

 ## Technologies
 * Node.js